 These steps include:

 - Meetings with the pastor

-- Participation in a one-day marriage seminar called Pre-Cana: Usually on a Saturday and headed up by a team of married couples who share their insights into many different aspects of marriage.
+- Participation in a one-day marriage seminar called Pre-Cana: Usually on a Saturday and led by a team of married couples who share their insights into the many different aspects of marriage.

-- Participation in a communication survey called Fully Engage which consists of completing an online survey and then reviewing the feedback with the pastor.
+- Participation in a communication survey called Fully Engaged which consists of completing an online survey and then reviewing the feedback with the pastor.

 - You will also receive a booklet which will help you prepare and personalize your Wedding Ceremony.